Width: 8' 7", Height: 6' 10", Depth: 2' 2"

 The book stand was completely fabricated from scratch using a CNC machine.
 Decorative elements were added to enhance the atmosphere.

-Finding a giant antique book was a difficult and expensive task, however, we locatede an old Leonardo da Vinci textbook.
-I used white gouache and Micron Pens and markers for the illustrations and lettering.
+Finding a giant antique book was a difficult and expensive task, however, we located an old Leonardo da Vinci textbook.
+I used white gouache, Micron Pens and Sharpie markers for the illustrations and lettering.